ElderNobrega/E-commerce/README.md

 Also, it will increase my knowledge with Redux

 ### Reselect:
-As we have a state being rerendered in every state updates, even thought it is the same state, this is not what we want.
+As we have a state being rerendered in every state updates, even though it is the same state, this is not what we want.
 This is where reselect comes in.

 ### Redux Persist:
 Installed Redux persist to keep state saved when refresh the page!!

+### Styles Components:
+Create a new branch to test style components.
+It is a feature to have a css in JS as a component.
+It`s nice to have more css control in each component instead of in the entire app.
+It is a very nice scalability, whoever it comes with a tradeoff of learning another technology.